-16. Falsifying Signature or Document
+14. Falsifying Signature or Document /Falsifying Report

-Falsifying a signature or a document is when a student signs a signature that does not belong to them or creates a document that is fraudulent.
-Falsifying signatures or documents will result in punishment ranging from In-school suspension to out-of-school suspension depending upon the severity of the situation.
-Administrators will use their discretion to determine the appropriate punishment according to each individual situation.
+Falsifying a signature or a document is when a student presents a signature that does not belong to him/her or creates/presents a document that is fraudulent.
+Falsifying a report is when a student knowingly reports false information to the school (i.e. staff member, Safe2Say Something, etc.).
+Falsifying signatures, documents, or reports may result in consequences including suspension from school as well as police notification depending upon the severity of the situation.
+Administrators will use their discretion when determining the appropriate consequences.

-17. Fighting
+15. Fighting